puppetlabs-toy-chest/puppet-quest-guide/SETUP.md

 Set up the Learning VM

 1. Be sure you have an up-to-date version of your virtualization software.
-We suggest using either VirtualBox or a VMware appropriate for your platform.
+We suggest using either VirtualBox or a VMware application appropriate for your platform.
 [VirtualBox](https://www.virtualbox.org/wiki/Downloads), is free and available for Linux, OS X, and Windows.
 VMware has several desktop virtualization applications, including [VMWare Fusion](https://www.vmware.com/products/fusion/) for Mac and